dantman/elite-vr-cockpit/README.md

 **Elite VR Cockpit** is a SteamVR overlay for Elite Dangerous.
 The overlay is currently in an early alpha stage but contains a fair bit of basic functionality.

-*Note: The early alpha has only been tested on the Vive with the Vive wands.
-Normally other HMDs work fine without any extra work.
-However the virtual HAT/POV switch on the joystick is designed around the Vive's trackpad and code to implement the equivalent on controllers with joysticks (Oculus Touch) or Joystick + small trackpad/trackbutton pairs (Windows Mixed Reality and Knuckles) has not been implemented yet.*
+*Note: The early alpha has only been tested on the Valve Index with Index controllers and the Vive with the Vive wands.
+Bindings for Oculus Touch controllers and WMR are included, but recieve no testing and may be missing controls due to their limited inputs.*

 * [Download](https://github.com/dantman/elite-vr-cockpit/releases)
 * [Getting Started](GETTING-STARTED.md)